fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 ### Redux DevTools

-There is an extension [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) that can be installed on Chrome, in which the state of the Redux-store and the action that changes it can be monitored from the console of the browser.
+There is an extension that can be installed on Chrome, [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd), which allows the state of the Redux store and the action that changes it to be monitored from the console of the browser.

 When debugging, in addition to the browser extension we also have the software library [redux-devtools-extension](https://www.npmjs.com/package/redux-devtools-extension).
 Let's install it using the command: